Back and Lay Betting Explained

 Let’s say you’re laying Barcelona at odds of 1.50 against Manchester City with a stake of $10.
 In this case, the liability is $5.
 That’s how much money you need to have in your account for the bet to go through.
 Think of it as insurance for the lay bet the betting exchange locks away from you.

-While not essential to place back and lay bets, liability is a major factor you should consider.
+While not essential to place back and lay bets, liability is a significant factor you should consider.
 Using the formula above, you can calculate backing and laying bets to make money without the need to log in and let the system do the work for you at a betting exchange.

 Lay the Draw Trading